Variance of the number of zeros of dependent Gaussian trigonometric polynomials: Introduction

-Section \ref{sec1} of the paper is devoted to the study of the Kac density, that is the integrand in the Kac--Rice formula, for the second moment of the number of zeros of a general one-dimensional Gaussian process.
-We first recall standard formulas for Gaussian conditional expectation, and the integral expression for the second moment of the number of zeros of a smooth Gaussian process.
-Under suitable regularity assumptions on the covariance function, we then deduce the behavior of the Kac density near the diagonal and we give a non-singular formula for this integrand, valid in a neighborhood of the diagonal.
-At last we give an explicit bound for the Kac density far away from the diagonal.\jump
+Section \ref{secbis1} of the paper is devoted to the study of the Kac density, that is the integrand in the Kac--Rice formula that gives the second moment of the number of zeros of a general one-dimensional Gaussian process.
+Under suitable regularity assumptions on the covariance function, we the first remove the apparent singularity of the Kac density near the diagonal.
+We then show a factorization property of the second order Kac density.\jump

-In Section \ref{sec3}, we make explicit the asymptotics of the Kac density associated with a sequence of processes satisfying the hypotheses of Theorem \ref{theorem2}.
-Hypothesis $(A1)$ implies in particular that as $n$ grows to infinity, the sequence $(X_n)_n$ has a local limit proportional to the $\sinc$ process on $\R$.
-Together with the results of Section \ref{sec1}, we deduce after a suitable scaling that the Kac density associated to the process $X_n$ uniformly converges towards the Kac density of the $\sinc$ process on $\R$, as $n$ grows to infinity.
-This fact leads to the proof of Theorem \ref{theorem2}.
-We then check that the model of trigonometric polynomials with dependent coefficients satisfying the hypotheses of Theorem \ref{theorem1}, also satisfies the hypotheses of Theorem \ref{theorem2}, from which immediately follows the conclusion of Theorem \ref{theorem1}.
+In Section \ref{secbis3}, we make explicit the asymptotics of the Kac density associated with a sequence of processes satisfying the hypotheses of Theorem \ref{theorembis2}.
+Hypothesis $(H_1)$ implies in particular that as $n$ grows to infinity, the sequence $(Y_n)_n$ has a limit proportional to the stationary process $Y_\infty$ on $\R$.
+Together with the results of Section \ref{secbis1}, we deduce that the Kac density associated to the process $Y_n$ uniformly converges towards the Kac density of the process $Y_\infty$.
+This fact leads to the proof of Theorem \ref{theorembis2}.
+We then check that the model of trigonometric polynomials with dependent coefficients satisfying the hypotheses of Theorem \ref{theorembis1}, also satisfies the hypotheses of Theorem \ref{theorembis2}.